 What do Baptists believe?
 Every Baptist church is independent and autonomous so it varies, but the following are common Baptist beliefs which we subscribe to.

 Father, Son, and Holy Spirit.
 In common with orthodox Christianity through the ages, we understand the three Persons to be one God: perfectly good, loving, holy, and eternal.
-We recognise Jesus Christ as God the Son coming as one of us.
+We recognise Jesus Christ as God the Son come as one of us, fully human and fully divine.

 The Lordship of Christ.
 ‘Jesus is Lord’.
 He has authority over our individual lives, the life of the church, and the life of the whole world.
 It is each church’s responsibility to follow the Lord’s guidance by the Holy Spirit.